Kim suffers from dizziness due to inner ear nerve damage. She uses these methods to deal with symptoms and get on with her life.

 As a long-time sufferer of dizziness, I've built up a toolkit of coping strategies over the years.
-These come from advice given by a balance clinic, swapping ideas at a support group, and personal experience.
+These come from a combination of advice given by a balance clinic, swapping ideas at a support group, and personal experience.

 It is important to clarify that these tips do not cure dizziness.
 However, with practice, they can help you cope with the sensation of dizziness and get along with things you need to do.
 What works one time may not work another, so be prepared for trial and error.

 I have inner ear nerve damage, am prone to vertigo and dizziness, and can get "spaced out."
 I'm magnetically drawn to door frames and trip over specs of dust.
-It's not how I'd choose to live life, but there are things I've learned along the way.
+It's not how I'd choose to live life, but I've learned some things along the way.